bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-18-flavour-of-green-tea-over-rice.md

-<![endif]-->
+---
+layout: post
+title: The Flavour of Green Tea over Rice
+published: true
+date: 2021-10-18
+readtime: true
+categories: ['JAPAN 2021<br> 100 YEARS OF JAPANESE CINEMA']
+tags: [Drama]
+metadata: 'Japan 1952, 115 mins<br> Director: Yasujiro Ozu'
+pdf: '2021-10-18-flavour-of-green-tea-over-rice.pdf'
+---
 Well into the master’s post-war golden age, this often overlooked _shoshimin-eiga_ (contemporary domestic drama) explores once again the generational divide Ozu was so interested in.
 A typically precise, almost Chekhovian screenplay, co-written as always with Kogo Noda, dissects a traditional marriage, which is fraying silently in the conflict between _omiai_ (‘arranged’ marriage, as translated here) and modern sensibilities.

 Keiko Tsushima is the errant niece who rebels against the matchmaking, a dilemma confronted mostly by her aunt and uncle (Michiyo Kogure and Shin Saburi), whose own childless arranged union is marked by spite, lies, bullying and avoidance.
 In a rich and organic interweaving of supporting voices and perspectives, the primary dramatic crisis comes down to weighty silences and suddenly empty rooms – always Ozu’s most resonant visual flourish – but tied into the gender war are eloquent critiques of the Japanese bourgeoisie (even the marriage in question boils down to class difference) and of the modern era’s loss of respect and meaning.

-Of course, Ozu leavens the dynamic with ambivalence, understanding and grey regions of doubt, and the ending reaches an awkward state of happy/sad we may feel within our rights to doubt, but the master’s steady gaze alone can absolve us from cynicism.
+Of course, Ozu leavens the dynamic with ambivalence, understanding and grey regions of doubt, and the ending reaches an awkward state of happy/sad we may feel within our rights to doubt, but the master’s steady gaze alone can absolve us from cynicism.<br>

-Michael Atkinson, _Sight & Sound_, Summer 2020
+**Michael Atkinson, _Sight & Sound_, Summer 2020**

 ‘I took this script out of storage where it had been since it was censored by the Army, because there was no reason for it to stay there.
 In the original version the main character departs for the war.
 But because times had changed, I rewrote it so that he departed for South America.
 But this weakened the dramatic development.
 I just wanted to reveal some qualities of a man from the viewpoint of a woman, such as a man being good-looking or having good taste.’ – Ozu on Ozu, from _Cinema_